LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/Relaxation.rst

 This section describes optional input functions used to control applying relaxation.

-.. c:function:: int ERKStepSetRelaxBoundFactor(void* arkode_mem, sunrealtype bound_factor)
+.. c:function:: int ERKStepSetRelaxEtaFail(void* arkode_mem, sunrealtype eta_rf)

-   Sets the factor :math:`\mathcal{B}` used in determining an acceptable value of the relaxation parameter, :math:`r`.

-   If :math:`|r - 1| > \mathcal{B} h_n`, the value of :math:`r` is considered
-   unacceptable and the step will be repeated with a smaller step size (determined by :c:func:`ERKStepSetRelaxEtaFail`).
+   Sets the step size reduction factor applied after a failed relaxation application.

-   The default value is 0.5.
-Input values :math:`\leq 0` will result in the default value being used.
+   The default value is 0.25.
+Input values :math:`\leq 0` or :math:`\geq 1` will
+   result in the default value being used.

    :param arkode_mem: the ERKStep memory structure
-   :param bound_factor: the factor used to accept the relaxation parameter value
+   :param eta_rf: the step size reduction factor

    :retval ARK_SUCCESS: the value was successfully set
    :retval ARK_MEM_NULL: ``arkode_mem`` was ``NULL``